 Learn more about accessing online resources on- and off-campus.

-Download the EndNote software.
+Download the EndNote software (link to installer on this page).
 It will help with organizing your search results, as well as citing your references in Word documents.

 A Guide to Using EndNote (PDF)

 There are library workshops given throughout the year on how to use this software effectively.
 You can also contact me for training.